Emotionally, physically and mentally preparing for a baby’s arrival is exciting, but of course overwhelming at the same time.

 Train yourself up to be ready to use a stroller, baby car seat, baby carrier and baby wrap.
 It might feel silly at first, but will be less stressful when you do those quick trips to get your morning coffee or go to the shops.

-Do a big grocery shop or if resting on the couch sounds more tempting, order online from your supermarket or your local grocer and get it delivered.
+We can't stress enough how important it is to do a big grocery shop.
+You'll seriously thank yourself for this later.
+Or, if resting on the couch sounds more tempting, order online from your supermarket or your local grocer and get it delivered.
 Stock up on pantry staples and nutritional snacks you can easily grab or cook up when you feel hungry.

 Make sure bub’s clothes are neatly organised and compartmentalised for quick and easy changes.
 Have plenty of soft and breathable base layers including baby singlets and bodysuits.
 Onesies are your best option to use as both pyjamas and for everyday wear, especially for the first few months.
 Our range of eco baby bamboo wear is thermo-regulating and hypoallergenic so baby feels comfortable.